Chief innovation officer: Chief technology innovation officer

 A chief technology innovation officer (CTIO) is focused on the organizational innovation through technology.
-This is an important strategic position especially in an organization that has significant technology component in addition to the traditional information technology.
-This position is typically held by a person with a broad technical expertise in that organization's industry.
+This is an important strategic position, especially in an organization that has a significant technology component in addition to traditional information technology.
+This position is typically held by a person with broad technical expertise in that organization's industry.

 The title chief technology innovation officer is commonly used in the organizations that have a technology component as a part of its core business.
 The CTIO is responsible for maintaining organizational technological strategy, defining the requirements for new technology implementations and communicating them to key business stakeholders.

 The CTIO is responsible for organizational leadership on technology issues, management of the technology research and review function, ensuring the alignment of technology vision with business strategy, and for driving technology innovation throughout the entire organization.
 The position can also be responsible for tracking new technology developments in areas of interest to the organization to ensure that it maintains a technological edge within the industry, analyzing and improving upon technology standards and maintaining organizational awareness of new technologies.